Key Takeaways

 Implement DMARC for Email Authentication

 Honeytrap scammers may often try to initiate conversations through emails using a spoofed email address.
-While DMARC, an email authentication protocol, doesn’t directly protect against honeytrap scams, it does reduce email phishing and spoofing attacks.
+While DMARC, an email authentication protocol, doesn’t directly protect against honeytrap scams, it does strengthen email security and reduce email phishing and spoofing attacks.

 Organizations that have implemented DMARC are better protected against some of the more common forms of phishing attacks and various other email-based threats that might trick you into making payments or providing personal information.